 Egg Retrieval Recovery Time

 Expect to rest the day of egg retrieval.
+There’s no set time on how long to rest after egg retrieval.
 Your body just had a invasive procedure done and your ovaries will definitely be angry for a little bit.
 Prepare for lots of laying down, Netflix, and relaxing.
 Be sure to check out my Must Have Things for Egg Retrieval.